Achievements

 The Google Play service keeps track of the progress information, alerts the game when the player has met the criteria necessary to unlock that achievement, and tells the player how far along they are towards meeting that goal.

-Incremental achievements are cumulative across game sessions, and progress cannot be removed or reset from within the game.
+Incremental achievements are cumulative across game sessions, and progress can't be removed or reset from within the game.
 For example, "Win 50 games" would qualify as an incremental achievement.
-"Win 3 games in a row" would not, as the player's progress would be reset when they lose a game.
-"Have 5,000 poker chips" would not qualify either, as a player could gain and lose chips as they play.
+"Win 3 games in a row" wouldn't, as the player's progress would be reset when they lose a game.
+"Have 5,000 poker chips" wouldn't qualify either, as a player could gain and lose chips as they play.
 For the latter two achievements, it's up to you to track the player's "Wins in a row" state or chip total and to unlock standard achievements when the player earns them.

 When creating an incremental achievement, you must define the total number of steps required to unlock it (this must be a number between 2 and 10,000).
 As the user makes progress towards unlocking the achievement, you should report the number of additional steps the user has made to Play Games Services.
 Once the total number of steps reaches the unlock value, the achievement is unlocked (even if it was hidden).
 There's no need for you to store the user's cumulative progress.